 2 most common symptoms of adult idiopathic scoliosis are low back pain and stiffness.
 Depending on the extent of degeneration in the spine, other symptoms include numbness, cramping and shooting pain in the legs due to nerve impingement; and fatigue to due the strain on back and leg muscles.
 Back pain; numbness; and shooting pain down the leg are symptoms associated with adult degenerative scoliosis.

 The Schroth Method can help adults with scoliosis turn the 'Vicious Cycle into a Virtuous Cycle'.
 A program of customized Schroth scoliosis specific exercises can improve postural alignment, mobility, provide relief pain, stop progression. and improve overall health related quality of life.

-Click once on an image to expand to full view; click on arrow head symbol top right corner to commence gallery slide show; or manually move from one image to another by clicking arrows on left and right of image.
+(Click once on an image to expand it to full view, a gallery slide show will automatically commence; or you can manually move from one image to another by clicking on the left and right arrow indicators.)

 Evidence that the Schroth Method of conservative treatment for scoliosis can alleviate, and eliminate pain, and therefore enhance quality of life despite the presence of adult scoliosis, is well documented in a research article published in 2012.

 A 62 year old female noticed the unevenness in her hips and shoulders when she was at high school.
 2 years before she was diagnosed with scoliosis the onset of various muscular pains occurred.
 Pain was constant in her right shoulder blade, right lower back and hip, which increased when walking.
 The pain in her right shoulder disturbed her sleep and troubled her with daily activities.
 Shortness of breath was problem during prolonged activities.
 Occasionally, she experienced difficulty climbing stairs, due to a weak left hip.